Doty Island

 Doty Island is an island in Winnebago County, Wisconsin.
-Its northern part is in the city of Menasha and its southern part is in the city of Neenah.
+Its northern part is in the city of Menasha and its southern part is in the city of Neenah, divided by Nicolet Boulevard.
 Doty Island is surrounded by two branches of the Fox River on the north and south, flowing from Lake Winnebago to the east, and Little Lake Butte des Morts to the west.
 The island's elevation is approximately 755 ft above sea level.